-(B), though kind of awkwardly worded, looks exactly like my pre-answer.
+(B) Although it may be worded awkwardly, this answer choice looks a lot like my pre-answer.
 It gives us a principle that earlier successful collaborations lead to more.
 That’s super strong.
 Even though (A) does strengthen the argument a little, (B) does so more and is the better answer.
-It says that people in this musicians exact situation do really well.
+It says that people in this musician’s exact situation do really well.
 That’s great.

 So that’s half the game right there.
 Think actively about possible ways to strengthen weak arguments, and you find you get the answer easily, almost as if by magic.
 I heard a quote about chess once that said something like, “A master thinks carefully about his choices and makes a correct move.
-A grandmaster throws his piece in the air and it lands on the right square.”
-That’s obviously complete BS, but maybe you get what it’s is trying to say: strong intuition can guide you to the right answer easily.
+A grandmaster throws his piece in the air, and it lands on the right square.”
+That’s obviously complete BS, but maybe you get what it’s trying to say: strong intuition can easily guide you to the right answer.

 We want you to develop LSAT greatness, not goodness, so work on developing killer intuition.
 If you think about the answers actively ahead of time when the situation calls for it, this killer instinct will develop.
 Okay?

 Now just as often, the reasoning in the argument is pretty solid.
 Then, it’s less profitable to spend much time thinking about the answer ahead of time.
 Instead, head to the answers.